MarleyLobao/Single-Cycle_MIPS_Processor/README.md

 - Description and connection of a 2:1 multiplexer.

 ### `Fourth Task - Control Unit` :open_file_folder:
-- Description and connection of an Control Unit (ULA) with command signals to the ULA (ULAControl and ULASrc) and register bank (RegDst and RegWrite);
+- Description and connection of an Control Unit with command signals to the ULA (ULAControl and ULASrc) and register bank (RegDst and RegWrite);
 - 32-bit Instruction Memory to execute the stored program;
 - Description and connection of an 8-bit Program Counter;
 - 1-bit Adder to increment the Program Counter.

+### `Fifth Task - ROM Memory (Instructions) and RAM Memory (Data)` :open_file_folder:
+- Description and connection of a RAM Memory for writing and reading data, operating at the fast clock of 50MHz;
+- Frequency divider to generate the slow clock, implemented to be 5x slower (10MHz) than the fast one;
+- 8-bit Adder to branch program counter execution;
+- Addition of high-speed clock dependency in ROM Memory (instructions).